muhammadadilnaeem/Conversational-Q-A-Chatbot-Using-Gemini-Pro-API/README.md

 ## **📄 License**

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/muhammadadilnaeem/Conversational-Q-A-Chatbot-Using-Gemini-Pro-API/blob/main/LICENSE) file for details.

 ## **📞 Contact**

-For questions or support, please contact Muhammad Adil Naeem at [your email address].
+For questions or support, please contact Muhammad Adil Naeem at [madilnaeem0@gmail.com](madilnaeem0@gmail.com).

 ---